johnwaz/javascript-practice/README.md

   > Find the longest word in a string by the number of characters.

+- greatest-value

+  > Find the highest number value in an array.

 - longest-word

   > Find the longest word in a string and display the word as a result.